Wills, Trusts & Probate

 What is a charitable trust and how does it work?

-Who can serve as a trustee for a charitable trust?
+Who can serve as a trustee and what are their duties?

-Can I change the charitable beneficiaries after establishing the trust?
+Can I change my charitable trust after it is created?